DKFZ-ODCF/ACEseqWorkflow/README.ACEseqWorkflow.txt

 - do not use ChrX/Y for round/full ploidy determination
 - fixed faulty assignment of 'neutral' to gonosomal segments in male samples
 - fixed pruning bug (combineNeighbours, homozygousDel)
-- force gender to be set in coControl cases
+- force gender to be set in noControl cases

 * Version update to 4.0.3